Tennis elbow, quarterback shoulder, and jumper's knee are forms of tendonitis, a painful but often preventable injury.

 Often several of these factors may be involved at once.

-Chronic tendonitis is a dull but constant soreness that feels worse when you first start to move, then eases up as muscles get warmer.
+Chronic tendonitis is a dull but constant soreness that feels worse when you first start to move.
+It then eases up as muscles get warmer.

 Acute tendonitis is a sharper pain that may keep you from moving the joint.
-The pain eventually goes away, but it's likely to return if the stressful motion is repeated.
+The pain may eventually go away.
+But it's likely to return if the stressful motion is repeated.

 See your healthcare provider if you think you have tendonitis.
-Your provider may recommend the classic RICE treatment for pain relief: Rest the joint; apply ice packs; compress the area with an elastic bandage to reduce soreness and inflammation; and keep the joint elevated.
+Your provider may recommend the classic RICE treatment for pain relief: Rest the joint.
+Apply ice packs.
+Compress the area with an elastic bandage to ease soreness and inflammation.
+Keep the joint elevated.

-Your healthcare provider may recommend taking over-the-counter pain relievers like aspirin or ibuprofen, which may also help sore soft tissue.
+Your healthcare provider may recommend taking over-the-counter pain relievers like aspirin or ibuprofen.
+These may also help sore soft tissue.

-If your healthcare provider gives you the OK, begin exercising to strengthen the muscles around the sore joint within a day or two.
-Start with a long warm-up to reduce shock to the tissues, then try lifting light weights or working with an elastic exercise band.
-Go easy at first, then build as your strength increases.
-Stretching is also an important part of treatment.
-Hold each stretch for 10 to 20 seconds and repeat 3 to 5 times.
+If your healthcare provider gives you the OK, start exercising to strengthen the muscles around the sore joint within a day or two.
+Start with a long warm-up to reduce shock to the tissues.
+Then try lifting light weights or working with an elastic exercise band.
+Go easy at first.
+Then build as your strength increases.
+Stretching is also a vital part of treatment.
+Hold each stretch for 20 to 30 seconds and repeat 3 to 5 times.

 A prevention program should replace bad habits with these methods that promote a healthy workout: